kochezz/001-house-price-prediction-python/README.md

-# 🏠 House Price Prediction Assignment
+# 🏠 House Price Prediction Case Study

 This project uses a real estate dataset to build a multiple linear regression (MLR) model that predicts the selling price of houses (in million Rs) based on several predictors.
 The data consists of 198 rows and 5 columns containing the following information:
 - **Selling Price** (in million Rs)